wp-plugins/sola-testimonials/readme.txt

 * Allow users to submit a testimonial through an easy to use and customizable form
 * Enable CAPTCHA in your testimonial submission form
 * Categorize your testimonials
-* Display testimonials in a slider using a widget
+* Easy to use slider testimonial widget
 * Allow users to submit reviews (star ratings included in testimonial)
 * Priority [support](http://solaplugins.com/support-desk)
 * Get the [Sola Testimonials Premium Version](http://solaplugins.com/plugins/sola-testimonials/?utm_source=wordpress&utm_medium=click&utm_campaign=readme) now